Probing primordial non-Gaussianity with the power spectrum and bispectrum of future 21cm intensity maps: Forecasting method

-The stochastic bias contributions $P_{\veps\veps_{\delta}}$ and $B_{\veps}$ are considered as nuisance parameters and are marginalised over to acquire the Fisher sub-matrix for the parameters of interest, i.e., $\fnl,b_2,b_{s^2},f,\sigma_{B}$.
+Forecasts from the combined power spectrum and bispectrum Fisher matrices, i.e. $F_{\alpha\beta}^{P+B}=F_{\alpha\beta}^{P}+F_{\alpha\beta}^{B}$, are considered here, where we neglect the cross-covariance between the two matrices.
+This would have minimal impact on our forecasts \cite{Chan2017,Yankelevich:2018uaz}.
+The stochastic bias contributions $P_{\veps\veps_{\delta}}$ and $B_{\veps}$ are considered as nuisance parameters and are marginalised over to acquire the Fisher sub-matrix for the parameters of interest, i.e., $\fnl,b_1,b_2,b_{s^2},f,\sigma_{\rm P},\sigma_{\rm B}$.
 In the Fisher sub-matrix we marginalise over the remaining free parameters for each redshift slice (cross-redshift correlations are assumed to be zero) \cite{Wang2006}.
-We then sum $F^B_{\fnl\fnl}(z_i)$ over the redshift range to derive the final forecasts on the $\fnl$ marginalised errors, presented in \sref{sec:results}.
+We then sum $F^{P+B}_{\fnl\fnl}(z_i)$ over the redshift range to derive the final forecasts on the $\fnl$ marginalised errors, presented in \sref{sec:results}.

-As noted before, ignoring next-to-leading order (1-loop) terms in the bispectrum modeling can affect the forecasts.
+As noted before, ignoring next-to-leading order (1-loop) terms in the power spectrum and bispectrum modeling can affect the forecasts.
 In a perturbative approach, each order has a limited range of validity and the higher-order contributions can become important approaching the nonlinear regime.
-The analysis here is mostly in the perturbative regime, where the tree-level bispectrum gives accurate predictions, and we do not expect nonlinear uncertainties to significantly affect our forecasts.
+The analysis here is mostly confined within the perturbative regime, where the tree-level {description} gives accurate predictions, and we do not expect nonlinear uncertainties to significantly affect our forecasts.
 Nonetheless, in the Fisher matrix analysis, we incorporate the uncertainty of the theoretical model by following the approach of \cite{Baldauf2016}.
-In this formalism, theoretical errors are defined as the difference between the chosen perturbative order (i.e., tree-level) and the next higher-order (i.e., 1-loop). {An envelope ${E_i}$ (where $i$ is the triangle configuration) is fitted, bounding these errors.
+In this formalism, theoretical errors are defined as the difference between the chosen perturbative order (i.e., tree-level) and the next higher-order (i.e., 1-loop). {An envelope ${E_i}$ (where $i$ is the index of the different momentum configurations, i.e. number of bins and triangles for the power spectrum and bispectrum respectively) is fitted, bounding these errors.
 The theoretical error covariance is $C_{ij}^e=E_i\rho_{ij}E_j$, where the correlation coefficient $\rho_{ij}$ is assumed to follow Gaussian statistics.} The correlation coefficient takes into account the correlations between the different momentum configurations, making the impact of the theoretical errors independent of the $k$-binning and the correlation length \cite{Baldauf2016}.
-The final covariance used in the Fisher matrix \eqref{eq:fisherBs} will be the sum of the error covariance $\bm{C}^e$ and the bispectrum variance \eqref{eq:deltaB2}.
+The final covariance used in the Fisher matrix [Eqs. \eqref{eq:fisherPs} and \eqref{eq:fisherBs}] will be the sum of the error covariance $\bm{C}^e$ and the respective correlator variance [i.e. \eref{eq:deltaP2} and \eref{eq:deltaB2}].